wmjg-alt/ocr_toolkit/README.md

 ## Core Features

 1.  **Unified API**: Interact with any model using a standard `reader.read(image)` call.
 The system handles preprocessing, prompting, and output parsing.
-2.  **Multi-Architecture Support**: Seamless integration of Microsoft, Alibaba, Tencent, DeepSeek, and Paddle Transformers architectures in a single environment.
+2.  **Multi-Architecture Support**: Seamless integration of Microsoft, Alibaba, Tencent, DeepSeek, and Paddle architectures in a single environment.
 3.  **Benchmarking Suite**: A built-in scientific testing rig that compares load times, inference speeds, and accuracy using dual metrics (Structural Precision vs. Content Similarity).
+4.  **Global CLI**: Access the toolkit from any terminal window or external application via a simple `ocr` command.
-4.  **Pure PyTorch**: All engines are implemented using standard `transformers` libraries, avoiding C++ dependency conflicts (DLL hell) common with mixed-framework installations.
+5.  **Pure PyTorch**: All engines are implemented using standard `transformers` libraries, avoiding C++ dependency conflicts (DLL hell).

 ## Supported Engines